-Today we are happy to share an actionable story which we received from one of our Amazon Pro seller, Chantelle Thomas.
+Today we are happy to share an actionable story which we received from one of our Amazon Pro sellers, Chantelle Thomas.
 Hopefully you'll learn practical things related to seller account suspension.
 If you have anything to share with the community of sellers feel free to reach out to us, here at Bindwise.
 Enjoy reading!

 So your Amazon Seller Account has been suspended.
 Welcome to the club.
 You know you’re successful when it happens.